cardano-foundation/CIPs/CIP-0021/README.md

 - reference inputs in transaction body
 - the total number of witnesses

+For voting procedures, it is only allowed to include a single voter with a single voting procedure.

 #### Optional empty lists and maps

 Unless mentioned otherwise in this CIP, optional empty lists and maps must not be included as part of the transaction body or its elements.

+Since Conway, the [CDDL specification](https://github.com/intersectmbo/cardano-ledger/tree/master/eras/conway/impl/cddl-files) is stricter, so many arrays are now treated as non-empty sets, and some maps are required to be non-empty.
+HW wallets enforce this in many cases.

 #### Outputs